Works of Love: Let's be Real

 For the past eight years I have had conversations with Christians in the arts about the frustration that the currency of the art world seems to be that of struggle, difficulty and trauma; that any work about joy, happiness, and freedom seems sickeningly naive and shallow, and jarringly out of place in the contemporary art.
 Finally, I wonder if there is a space being opened up, by queer artists, for us to speak of the ‘joys of life’.

-Sarah White is working on a small publication with Morphe Arts which will explore these ideas in greater depth.
+Sarah is working on a small publication over the next year with Morphe Arts which will explore these ideas in greater depth.
+We will post more information when this is completed.
+For more like this, get in touch with UCCF's Arts Network.